quantumgardener/qg.blog/content/notes/Mediabank.md

 I also split Easter by year, Travel by year, then event, and Who by Year, then name.
 ### General Keywording
-I only apply obvious keywords for situations where I think I may want to look for photos containing a sunset, cake, or kangaroo.
+I only apply obvious keywords for situations where I think I, or my family, may want to look for photos containing a `sunset`, `cake`, or `kangaroo`. and the information is not in the `Description` field[^6].

 > [!NOTE] AI Keywording in IMatch 2025
 > The next version of IMatch has improved AI keywording so I may revisit my approach.
 Manual keywording doesn't give back the time it takes.